PostHog/posthog/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Tell us where it is, we'll squash it
+about: Something not working as expected?
+Let us look into it
 labels: bug
 ---